null Skip to main content

 FREE shipping! - Continental USA, Alaska, and Hawaii.

-Homa oriental Rugs offers professional oriental rug cleaning and area rug repair services for all types of handmade oriental rugs in Seattle.
-Hand-knotted rug cleaning is handled individually with special attention to rug stains and rug problem areas.
-All hand-knotted oriental rug repairs are done in our Seattle rug store personally by our team, with years of experience restoring hand-knotted oriental rugs and maintaining area rugs of all ages.
+Homa Oriental Rugs offers professional oriental rug cleaning and area rug repair services for all types of handmade oriental rugs in Seattle.
+Hand-knotted rug cleaning is handled individually, with special attention to rug stains and problem areas.
+All hand-knotted oriental rug repairs are done personally in our Seattle rug store by our team, who have years of experience restoring hand-knotted oriental rugs and maintaining area rugs of all ages.

-Contact us at our downtown Seattle rug store by calling (206) 623-7663 or emailing homarugs@homarugs.com for a quote.
+For a quote, contact us at our downtown Seattle rug store by calling (206) 623-7663 or emailing homarugs@homarugs.com.

 Rotation

-Frequently rotate the rug from areas which receive prolonged sunlight to other sides of the room in order to equalize the effect of the sun.
+Frequently rotate the rug from areas that receive prolonged sunlight to other sides of the room to equalize the effect of the sun.
 Continued exposure to bright sun rays and even indirect sunlight will cause damage to the dyed fabrics used in Oriental rugs.
-On bright sunny days, use window shades, shutters, or heavy curtains to reduce the sun damage.
-Similar color fading can be caused by gases and fumes (from furnaces, cooking, stoves, chimneys and auto exhaust) which mix with oxygen and humidity in the atmosphere and form an acid.
-This acid reacts on the wool and causes deterioration and discoloration.
-Often times, faded areas are hidden by soil and will not be noticed until the surface has been cleaned.
-In this case, obvious color fading can be avoided by rotating rugs from time to time so that all parts of the rug will have equal exposure.
+Use window shades, shutters, or heavy curtains on bright sunny days to reduce sun damage.
+Similar color fading can be caused by gases and fumes (from furnaces, cooking, stoves, chimneys, and auto exhaust), which mix with oxygen and humidity in the atmosphere and form an acid.
+This acid reacts with the wool and causes deterioration and discoloration.
+Often, faded areas are hidden by soil and will not be noticed until the surface is cleaned.
+In this case, rotating rugs occasionally can avoid obvious color fading so that all parts of the carpet will have equal exposure.

 Storage

-If a rug is to be stored for a long period of time, use a sheet or cloth to wrap it, but do not use an airtight plastic bag.
-Oriental rugs needs to breathe and they will sometimes rot or grow mildew in a plastic bag.
-They could also be rolled up and kept in a chest with some Paradichlorobenzene crystals, which will have to be renewed every few months.
-Ideally, large carpets should be rolled around poles, the protruding ends of which should rest on blocks or trestles.
-It is not advisable to let carpets lie flat on top of one another for extended periods of time without movement as it is an ideal place for moths to infest.
+If a rug is to be stored for an extended period, you can use a sheet or cloth to wrap it, but please don't use an airtight plastic bag.
+Oriental rugs must breathe, sometimes rot, or grow mildew in a plastic bag.
+They could also be rolled up and kept in a chest with Paradichlorobenzene crystals, which must be renewed every few months.
+Ideally, large carpets should be rolled around poles, with protruding ends resting on blocks or trestles.
+It is not advisable to let carpets lie flat on one another for extended periods without movement, as it is an ideal place for moths to infest.

 DO NOT store rugs in a humid, damp, warm, or poorly ventilated room.
-This causes mildew, discolored fabrics, and weakens them so that they may fall apart.
+This causes mildew, discolored fabrics, and weakening, which can lead to their falling apart.
 Never leave an Oriental rug wet.
 Failure to remove all the moisture might result in mildew.

-DO NOT Store an Oriental rug in a hot closet the base of a rug can dry out and become brittle, destroying the strength and durability of the rug.
+DO NOT store an Oriental rug in a hot closet.
+The base can dry out and become brittle, destroying the rug's strength and durability.

 Moths

-Moths can cause extensive damage to Oriental rugs.
-Not only do their larvae eat the pile, but they also eat the knots on the back of a rug.
-Moth larvae are especially attracted to areas such as those under furniture that remain relatively undisturbed.
-It is quite simple to eliminate these pests and safeguard against their return.
-Both front and back of a carpet should be sprayed about every six months with any one of a number of available moth sprays.
+Moths can cause Severe damage to Oriental rugs.
+Their larvae eat the pile and knots on the back of a carpet.
+They are especially attracted to areas under furniture that remain relatively undisturbed.
+Eliminating these pests and safeguarding against their return is simple.
+The front and back of a carpet should be sprayed with one of the available moth sprays about every six months.
+The rug can also be professionally moth-proof, which prevents moth damage as long as the carpet is not washed.

 Cleaning

-The beauty and life of Oriental rugs depend largely on cleanliness and care.
-Lack of correct maintenance will contribute to a loss in the potential of investment.
+Oriental rugs' beauty and longevity depend largely on cleanliness and care.
+Lack of correct maintenance might reduce the rug's longevity and value.

 Vacuuming

-The best way to vacuum a rug is to go in the direction of the nap (The direction of the nap can easily be determined by running your hand across the pile, the direction which lies down flat is the correct direction).
-Vacuuming against the nap can be harmful to your rug and also drives dirt back into the rug.
-Never vacuum the fringe of a rug. over time, the pulling of the fringe in the suction of a vacuum cleaner causes the fringes to break and tear.
-As a general rule, vacuum your rug with low level suction, using a newly replaced bag.
+The best way to vacuum a rug is to go in the direction of the nap (The direction of the nap can easily be determined by running your hand across the pile; the direction that lies down flat is the correct direction).
+Vacuuming against the nap can harm your rug and drive dirt back into the rug.
+Never vacuum the fringe of a rug.
+Over time, the pulling of the fringe in the suction of a vacuum cleaner causes the fringes to break and tear.
+As a general rule, vacuum your rug with low-level suction, using a newly replaced bag.

 Sweeping

 Sweeping with a broom is the best way to remove loose soil.
-A rug should be swept at least once a week with a broom.
-It helps to bring out the natural patina, or sheen, in the rug.
+A rug should be swept with a broom at least once a week.
+This helps bring out the rug's natural patina, or sheen.

 Washing

-Oriental rugs should be washed regularly every three to five years depending on the use and the amount of traffic they bear.
+Oriental rugs should be washed regularly every three to five years, depending on their use and the amount of traffic they bear.
 Never clean Oriental rugs chemically or by steam.
-They remove the natural oils and cause the pile to become brittle and wear more rapidly.
-For the best results, take your rug to a trained specialist who will be more able to treat your rug properly.
+These methods remove the natural oils and cause the pile to become brittle and wear more rapidly.
+For the best results, take your rug to a trained specialist who can treat it properly.

 Stain Removal

-Take care of any kind of spill immediately.
-Spills of things like coffee or milk may be removed without permanent stain if taken care of right away.
-Dilute the spill with plenty of water and blot the wet area until all of the moisture is removed.
-Then, brush or scrape any excess immediately to prevent penetration and chemical reaction with the fibers and colors.
+Take care of any spills immediately.
+Spills like coffee or milk may be removed without a permanent stain if taken care of right away.
+Dilute the spill with plenty of water and blot the wet area until all moisture is removed.
+Then, immediately brush or scrape any excess to prevent penetration and chemical reaction with the fibers and colors.

 Blotting

-The most effective way of preventing a spill from turning into a stain, is blotting up as much moisture as you can with lots of clean towels, and scraping up all solids.
+The most effective way to prevent a spill from turning into a stain is to blot up as much moisture as possible with lots of clean towels and scrape up all solids.
 Begin at the outer edge of the rug, scraping towards the center.
-Do not rub because this rubbing will only spread the stain.
+Do not rub, as this will only spread the stain.

 DO NOT APPLY A SPOT REMOVER UNTIL YOU HAVE DONE A THOROUGH JOB OF BLOTTING